 Set within a beautiful 19th century collector’s frame that has on the reverse a hand written note by the original owner describing the object and a note from its showing in the 1901 exhibition at the London Society of Antiquaries, this fine intaglio has been the pride of private collections for over 200 years.
 It gives insight in to the administrative workings of antiquity – keen to provide authenticity and legislature, intaglios were an important tool in officiating social power structures and establishing democracy and politics whilst also offering spiritual protection.

 D. Plantzos; Hellenistic Engraved Gems, Clarendon Press, 1999, p.12.

 L. Burn; Hellenistic Art: From Alexander the Great to Augustus, Getty Publications, 2004, p.61.

 M. Stansbury-O’Donnell; A History of Greek Art, John Wiley & Sons, 2015, p.378.

 Ring with intaglio Gem, 220-100 BC., gold and carnelian, H: 3.8 cm., J. Paul Getty Collection, Getty Villa, Malibu, California, USA.

-Displayed at the Society of Antiquaries of London, 1901.
+“Proceedings of the Society of Antiquaries of London”, Burlington House London, 23rd November 1899 to 20th June 1901.